adriansahlman/s3io/README.md

 Implements io interfaces for AWS S3 objects in Go.

-This is a work in progress, use at your own risk.
+Work in progress, please dont use as I might squash git commits when done.